 |Home » ENVIRONMENT » Environmental benefits » Comparative benefits|

-Vattenfall Nordic Countries have carried out life cycle assessments of its electricity generation systems.
+Vattenfall Nordic Countries have carried out LCAs of its electricity generation systems.
 The results of the study showed that:

 Environmental benefits of wind electricity can be assessed in terms of avoided emissions compared to other alternative electricity generation technologies.

-As observed in the Figure, emissions produced in the life cycle of wind farms are well below those produced in competing electricity generation technologies such as coal and gas.
-The only exception is the emissions of particles in the natural gas combined cycle which are of the same order of those from wind farms along the whole life cycle.
+As observed in Figure 1.15, emissions produced in the life cycle of wind farms are well below those produced in competing electricity generation technologies such as coal and gas.
+The only exception is the emissions of particles in the natural gas combined cycle (NGCC) which are of the same order of those from wind farms along the whole life cycle.

 Emissions avoided using wind farms to produce electricity instead of coal or natural gas power plants are quantified in tables 1.2 and 1.3.